booqable/boomerang-api-documentation/source/includes/_users.md

 ## Relationships
-A users has the following relationships:
+Users have the following relationships:

 Name | Description
 - | -